-

 Art and pregnancy

-All HIV positive pregnant and breastfeeding women should be started on lifelong ART, ideally the same day that pregnancy is confirmed.
+All HIV-positive pregnant and breastfeeding women should be started on lifelong ART, ideally the same day that pregnancy is confirmed.

 -